Robcwilliams/HASValidator/README.md

 # HASValidator
-Ambulance crew validation for the online tool used for scheduling
+Google Chrome plugin used for ambulance crew validation with the online scheduling tool.